2006469/CS220-AU-portfolio/index.md

 ## Eleanor Piller

 **Second Year Student studying Liberal Arts**
 Hello!
 My name is Eleanor Piller and I am a second year student studying Liberal Arts at the University of Essex.
-I am studying Liberal Arts to gain better general knowledge and have a broder, wide range further eduction.
-I currently run my own beauty business, where I specialse in Eyelash Lift and Tint and Brow Wax and Tint as a side hussle whilst I am studying at univeristy, this enables me to still study whilst making some money.
+I am studying Liberal Arts to gain better general knowledge and have a broader, wide range of further education.
+I currently run my own beauty business, where I specialise in Eyelash Lift and Tint and Brow Wax and Tint as a side hustle whilst I am studying at university, this enables me to still study whilst making some money.
 However, In the future I would like to work in fashion and possibly have my own business.

-My studies at the univeristy will help me in the future with my passion for getting into the fashion industry due to it expanding a lot of my skills.
-Such as my confidence, communcation, technology advancements and research skills to name a few.
+My studies at the university will help me in the future with my passion for getting into the fashion industry due to it expanding a lot of my skills.
+Such as my confidence, communication, technology advancements and research skills to name a few.
 <br>

 ![Me](/assets/img/Portfolio.JPG)

 ## My Intrests
-I have a strong passion towards dance.
-I have been dancing since I was two and enjoy it throughly, it has helped me develop new skills and build my confidence by performing in front of lots of people.
+I have a strong passion for dance.
+I have been dancing since I was two and enjoy it thoroughly, it has helped me develop new skills and build my confidence by performing in front of lots of people.
 I am currently at University where I am studying Liberal Arts.
 Doing this I have developed more knowledge and writing skills to a much higher level, and also I have developed more confidence by meeting new people at Uni.
-I enjoy reading and have done for a long time, this has helped widen my knowledge of different topics and has also introduced me to lots of different words and opinions that I have taken on board and have brought into my own life.
+I enjoy reading and have done it for a long time, this has helped widen my knowledge of different topics and has also introduced me to lots of different words and opinions that I have taken on board and have brought into my own life.
 Once a month, I help at my local church at the Fellowship teas.
 I make tea and give out cake and treats to the elders that go.
 This gives me a chance to speak to lots of different people and is very interesting.
 I have a passion for fashion and my dream is to have my own fashion business in the future.
 <br>

 ## Fashion
-I have a dream of owning my own business in the future in thr fashion industry.
-I have wanted to work in fashion for a very long time, however due to it being such a difficult indistry to get in to I decided to do a degree to widen my knowledge and also give me more oportunties in the future if I am unable to work in fashion.
+I have a dream of owning my own business in the future in the fashion industry.
+I have wanted to work in fashion for a very long time, however, due to it being such a difficult industry to get into I decided to do a degree to widen my knowledge and also give me more opportunities in the future if I am unable to work in fashion.
 I have social media pages where I post outfits and looks I have come up with, to begin to showcase what I am doing.
-After univeristy I am hoping to get an internship or job in the fashion industry whilst working on my own desgins and styles on the side.
+After university, I am hoping to get an internship or job in the fashion industry whilst working on my own designs and styles on the side.
 I will hope to gain knowledge in the industry so I can hope to develop my own business.
-I know that it is such a diffcult industry to work in so I have made plans for what I could do in the future if I am unable to work, however I am hoping that will not be the case.
+I know that it is such a difficult industry to work in so I have made plans for what I could do in the future if I am unable to work, however, I am hoping that will not be the case.
 <br>

 ## Education